EXERCISE AT HOME OR

 Another point: when you exercise at home, you don't need to worry about time at all and there's nobody waiting to use the particular piece of equipment you are on at the moment.

 Since I mentioned all that equipment, let's talk about that for a moment.
 You don't really need it, you know, unless you ARE trying to train up to some professional or semi-professional level in some sport or activity.
-If you are a man or a woman who wants to be healthy and fit, all you need is a couple of dumbbells and a good pair of walking shoes.
+If you are a man or a woman who wants to be healthy and is interested in keeping fit, all you need is a couple of dumbbells and a good pair of walking shoes.
 In a pinch, you can even get, and stay, healthy and fit without all that.
 If you check a book on yoga out from the library and learn a few simple positions (asanas), you can exercise naked on the living room rug whenever you feel like it.
 Total cost = the late fee if you forget to return the book on time.

 I like dumbbells, but I did yoga for years, so I have designed my dumbbell workout to be like a yoga routine for me.